 There should be no loose articles in the cockpit at any time because of the potential for jammed controls.
 Explain that harness security is a good aviation practice consideration.

-Temperatures and pressures normal, mixture rich, fuel sufficient and on fullest tank.
-Fuel pumps operated in accordance with operator procedures.
+Temperatures and pressures normal, mixture rich, check carburettor heat for icing, fuel sufficient and on fullest tank.
+Fuel pump(s) operated in accordance with operator procedures.

 This is a routine systems scan to ensure everything is normal, before and during the exercise.

-Not over a populated area and clear of known traffic areas, including airfields.
+Not over a populated area and clear of known traffic areas, including aerodromes.

 Carry out a minimum of one 180-degree, or two 90-degree, clearing turns, to ensure other traffic will not result in conflict.